mkock/autobot/README.md

 14. ~~Split up data providers and their configs so autobot will support multiple providers~~ _Done_
 15. Consider providing optional CSV output for both CLI and API
 16. Add a CLI command "test" that tests integration with each provider
-17. Add support for direct vehicle lookups in case of cache misses?
+17. ~~Add support for direct vehicle lookups in case of cache misses?~~ _Done_
 18. Achieve some test coverage!
 19. Improve quality of imported vehicles: ignore old (recycled plates) and invalid vehicle data
+20. Convert provider implementations into country-based "plugins" with higher decoupling

 ## Changelog